sohbati/fitflow/document/PROJECT_PLANNING_SUMMARY.md

-# CoachAidApp - Project Planning Summary
+# FitFlow - Project Planning Summary

 ## Project Overview
 **Goal**: Develop an innovative fitness/coaching app as a solo developer project for free time development, with potential to grow into a sustainable business.